Animal and Plant Health Inspection Service, USDA.Start Printed Page 31746

 (4) Minimize the burden of the collection of information on those who are to respond, through use, as appropriate, of automated, electronic, mechanical, and other collection technologies; e.g., permitting electronic submission of responses.

-Respondents: Full-timed salaried veterinary officials of exporting regions and importers of horses, ruminants, swine, and dogs from regions where screwworm is considered to exist.
+Respondents: Full-time salaried veterinary officials of exporting regions; importers of horses, ruminants, swine, and dogs.

 All responses to this notice will be summarized and included in the request for OMB approval.
 All comments will also become a matter of public record.